Linda Winchester can't see the danger.

 The damage would not stop there.

 A house 300 feet away "might just burst into flame," said Amador Gonzalo, director of emergency services for Pasco County.
-The Hot Zone, the area in which a pipeline explosion on a calm, clear day would be expected to cause casualties and heavy property damage, runs at least 300 feet on either side of the pipeline.
+The yellow-shaded portion of the map at left indicates the Hot Zone, the area in which a pipeline explosion on a calm, clear day would be expected to cause casualties and heavy property damage.

 Scores of central Pasco residents live or work that close to the pipeline.
 Tens of thousands drive past it every day.